okta/okta-ui-configs/README.md

 # Okta UI Configurations

+> :x: THIS REPO HAS BEEN RETIRED!
+Code has been moved to [ui-build-tools-legacy](https://github.com/okta/ui-build-tools-legacy)

 This repository contains standards and configurations for building JavaScript applications at Okta.

 <!-- TOC depthFrom:2 -->